kndl/my-life-prompted/_pages/current_workshop.md

 ### What’s the point of all this?
 I am a very strong believer in the power of writing, and in the prompt-based writing method specifically.
 There is a lot of evidence out there to support the wide-ranging benefits that a daily writing practice can provide, and I can add my direct experience to the mix.
 Years ago, I read a fascinating [study](https://psycnet.apa.org/record/1994-39375-001) about the positive benefits of “expressive writing” for people who experienced job loss.
-In a nutshell, folks who practiced journaling every day found their next gig more quickly than those who didn't.
+In a nutshell, folks who wrote every day found their next gig more quickly than those who didn't.
 I’m also deeply interested in people finding work opportunities that are highly satisfying, and I believe that writing is a key component to understanding and designing for that satisfaction.

 So if you’re looking for work, I want to support you on your journey.
-And I’ll be honest, I have a bigger agenda: I hope this leads to a life-long writing practice for you.
+And I’ll be honest, I have a bigger agenda: I hope this leads to a life-long journaling practice for you.

 ### What is next?
 Register for this workshop and pick one of the four start dates.
 Starting on the date you picked, you’ll get a prompt a day for the next 30 days.